-Publication of the county volume is anticipated early in 2003, with a CD version to follow later.
-The parish reports will be out later that year, again with a CD to follow.
-The CD option means that everything that has been collected can be offered in full, and will be available for future researchers; the books and the CDs should not be regarded as the definitive work on the county’s economic and social history, 1945-2000, but just a beginning.
+Publication of the county volume, parish volumes and a separate volume of reminiscences of growing up in East Lothian took place from 2003 to 2009, with this digital version following the completion of the print publications.
+The digital option means that everything that has been collected can be offered in full, and will be available for future researchers; the books and the online version should not be regarded as the definitive work on the county’s economic and social history, 1945-2000, but just a beginning.

 The Account is in two parts – the county essays and the parish contributions; for both, the response was overwhelming.
 Material in all formats was welcomed and encouraged.
 Wherever possible, editorial intervention has been kept to a minimum, and the result is a lively mix of oral and written memories, together with researched material, graphics and photographs, around a specified structure.
 Local knowledge and access to personal networks were provided largely by the Society’s Executive Committee, as well as by other members of the Society.
 For the parishes with no organised history group, local history enthusiasts were approached for their assistance and input; occasionally, personal circumstances intervened and further support had to be found to complete the work.
 In several parishes, the work was done by older members of the community, proving that age is no bar to enthusiasm and the wish to find out more.
 Without exception, the contributors did an excellent job.

 Once the Society has completed its work, it will be wound up.
-The promised new Cultural Centre for the county in Haddington (due 2005) will hold the Account’s archive, and future researchers will benefit not only from an electronic version of the Account, but room to research in comfort as well.
+The promised new John Gray Centre in Haddington (due 2012) will hold the Account’s archive, and future researchers will benefit not only from a digital version of the Account, but room to research in comfort as well.